On this page

-In August 2022, we are asking all Teammates to complete the training.
-Starting in January 2023, Teammates will be assigned a refresher training on their anniversary date.
+In 2023, we are asking all Teammates to complete the annual training.
+Starting in January 2024, Teammates will be assigned a refresher training on their anniversary date.
 Training must be completed within 2 weeks of being assigned.

 Training is assigned to you in Continu at the start of the training window.

 Manager-specific training will take an estimated 90-120 minutes.

 IC-specific training will take an estimated 60-120 minutes.